*Please note: this story contains references to sexual violence and abuse which some people may find upsetting.*

 *Names have been changed to protect identities

 In Uganda, youth advocates Fiona, Rowlings and Faridah are calling for the government’s consultation to focus on why action isn’t being taken when incidents of sexual exploitation are reported.
-Help raise their voices by signing their letter here.
+Join the movement today and support our youth advocates.